IvanBoyko/travis-macos-to-gitlab-runner/README.md

 # Synopsis

-GitLab doesn't have managed macOS runners yet, we borrow them from Travis ;)
+GitLab doesn't have managed macOS runners yet.
+So we borrow them from Travis ;)
+Plus, we install some generic build tools, so they are available to GitLab builds immediately.